 Your dentist will draft a treatment plan showing you each stage, and itemising all the components that contribute to the cost of your tooth implant.

 How Much Does a Dental Implant Cost Per Tooth?

 Strictly speaking the tooth implant itself only constitutes a fraction of your total cost.
 Your bill will include:

 Your initial consultation and treatment plan

-Your dentist will need to perform a thorough consultation and take x-rays of your jaw in order to draw up a treatment plan.
+You will need to book a free consultation at your local dental clinic so that your dentist can take x-rays of your jaw in order to draw up a treatment plan.
 The treatment plan will include all stages of the implant procedure, including your follow up visits.

 The cost of a tooth implant